SICGames/TBChestTracker/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/SICGames/TBChestTracker)
 [![Github All Releases](https://img.shields.io/github/downloads/SICGames/TBChestTracker/total.svg)]()

-## Important Note
-Release Canidiate 2.5.1 is underway but Github is preventing me from uploading the hotpatch for RC2.5.
-Hang in tight.
-I recommend not installing 2.5 due Clan Chest Database not working as intended.
-It points to a directory that doesn't exist and that causes the hang.
-In 2.5.1 this is patched but unable to upload the installation file.

 ## Become a Patreon
 If you want to support this project, become a Patreon and get access to the Discord server.
 [Click Here](https://www.patreon.com/TotalBattleGuide) to become a Patreon and support this project.